Bstraaten/Getting-and-Cleaning-Data/codebook.md

 The complete list of variables of each feature vector is available in 'features.txt' in the original data set.

-Features tidy_data
+## Analysis steps
 --------------------------------------

+The R script contains code that does the following:

+The base, activities and subject data of both the train and test dataset are loaded.

+The variable names are  extracted from the original file and merged into the train and test data

-The train en test dataset in the original dataset are merged into dataset 'tidy_data'.
+The variables names are extracted from the original file and merged into the train and test data

 Subject and activity information are extracted from the original files and merged into tidy_data.

+The train en test dataset are merged into dataset 'tidy_data'.

-Tidy_data is labeled with descriptive variable names in the following style "time of body acceleration mean x" (original: tBodyAcc-X(YZ)).
+Tidy_data is re-labeled with descriptive variable names in the following style "time of body acceleration mean x" (original: tBodyAcc-X(YZ)).

-Mean and standard deviation values are extracted from the above list, and given for every subject and activity combination.
+Mean and standard deviation values are extracted from the original data, and given for every subject and activity combination.
 Organized in long format.

-Notes
+## Notes
 --------------------------------------

 Features are normalized and bounded within [-1,1].